xid32/NAACL_2025_TWM/README.md

 8. [Testa: Temporal-spatial token aggregation for long-form video-language understanding](https://arxiv.org/abs/2310.19060)
 9. [VindLU: A Recipe for Effective Video-and-Language Pretraining](https://arxiv.org/abs/2212.05051)

+## Acknowledgement
+We thank the open-sourced paper mentioned above for the authors' outstanding work.

 ## Citation
-If our work has been helpful to your research, would appreciate it if you could cite the following paper:
+If our work has been helpful to your research, we would appreciate it if you could cite the following paper:

 ```bash
 @inproceedings{diao2025temporal,